 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-Asset allocation describes the share of investments in specific assets.
-Applying the Sub-Fund-specific set of exclusions The Sub-Investment Manager will exclude the (subject to the exception noted above) as set out in "Excluded Investments" detailed above. the Sub-Fund's Sustainability-Related Disclosures found at https://www.allspringglobal.com/ assets/edocs/lux/legal/lux-fund-sustainability-related-disclosures.pdf
+Applying the Sub-Fund-specific set of exclusions The Sub-Investment Manager will exclude the (subject to the exception noted above) as set out in "Excluded Investments" detailed above. the Sub-Fund's Sustainability-Related Disclosures found at

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-Not applicable as this Sub-Fund does not make any commitment in this respect

-- What is the policy to assess good governance practices of the investee companies? - The Sub-Investment Manager uses the input from its integrated ESG research to inform proxy voting and to engage with companies.
+- What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy? - Not applicable as this Sub-Fund does not make any commitment in this respect. - What is the policy to assess good governance practices of the investee companies?
+The Sub-Investment Manager uses the input from its integrated ESG research to inform proxy voting and to engage with companies.